Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

 3. rewrite the same flow with async/await

-This makes the event loop much easier to understand through observation rather than only theory.
+That observation-based approach makes the event loop much easier to understand than theory alone.

 FAQ